what’s the deal with micro housing anyway?

 Living small may seem like a new trend, but it really isn’t.
 Remember that college dorm room you lived in or the first studio apartment you rented after college?
 Living small could free you up from being buried by too much stuff and give you the opportunity get out into the neighborhood, rather than staying holed up at home.

-WORKSHOP8 was recently commissioned to provide architecture, interior design, and branding for a new micro unit apartment development in the Sloan’s Lake Neighborhood in Denver.
-We’ve just kicked off Design Development and I’m in the process of working through the unit layouts.
+WORKSHOP8 recently started a study of a micro-unit concept and I’m in the process of working through the unit layouts.
 We are incorporating space saving solutions into each unit and making the most out of the common spaces for residents.
-We’re in the early stages of design, but we can’t wait for you to see the final product!
+We’re in the early stages of this conceptual design, but we can’t wait for you to see the final product!

 is it the size that matters or how you use it?